jonatanvicente/docker-k8s-training/quizzes/quiz_6.md

 <details>
   <summary>Solution</summary>
-- b) Enable custom behavior like rewrites or rate limiting
+- a) Enable custom behavior like rewrites or rate limiting
 </details>

 ---